This post may contain affiliate links which won’t change your price but will share some commission. See my disclosure policy.

-The best part about a cold dip is that you don’t need to make room for your oven next to the stuffing and green bean casserole and vegan roast.
-We’ll simply be sauteing some onions, garlic, and spinach in a pan before mixing it into a mixture of vegan cream cheese and mayo.
+The best part about making a cold dip like this recipe is that you don't need to make room for your oven next to the stuffing and green bean casserole and vegan roast.
+This dip is a simple matter of sauteing onions, garlic, and spinach in a pan before mixing it into a mixture of vegan cream cheese and mayo.

-You can make your own cream cheese with cashews, or buy some from the store.
+- Cream cheese.
+You can make your own cream cheese with cashews, or buy it from the store.
 Pretty much all grocery stores carry vegan cream cheese now!
-GoVeggie is the brand at my local Kroger, and it’s delicious.
-Miyoko’s makes an excellent cream cheese but keep in mind it is cultured so it’ll give your dip some tang – which isn’t necessarily a bad thing!
-I have used both homemade vegan cream cheese and GoVeggie to make this recipe and LOVED each version, so it’s up to you!
+GoVeggie is the brand at my local Kroger, and it's delicious.
+Miyoko's makes an excellent cream cheese but keep in mind it is cultured so it'll give your dip some tang.
+I have used both homemade vegan cream cheese and GoVeggie to make this recipe and LOVED each version, so it's up to you!

 Can I Make Spinach Dip Ahead of Time?